-His idea of church without too many dogmatic ideas.
+His idea of the church without too many dogmatic ideas.

-A religion seen without the filters created by human men of church too blind metaphorically for helping other people practically.
+A religion seen without the filters created by men too blind metaphorically for helping other people.

-William and Catherine Blake didn't have any kids unfortunately but they were once kids and it's simple to imagine that they also portrayed in their mind also how they would have grown up their own children.
+William didn't have any kids but he was once a kid and it's simple to imagine that he portrayed in his mind how he would have grown up his children.

-What Blake considered hypocrite from church was also sexual repression.
+What Blake considered hypocrite from the church was also sexual repression.

 Interesting the poem of The Sick Rose.

 A worm, the most terrestrial part of Earth, one day enters in the rose, symbol of perfection.
 This one is an obscure, corrosive love, able to destroy the rose's life and beauty.
-We can't know if it is because the mortality of the worm is able to corrupt, to open, to modify the precedent state of the rose.
+We can't know if it is because of the mortality of the worm in grade of corrupting, modifying the precedent state of the rose.